 As a new pet owner, the onus is on you to create a healthy lifestyle for your dog.
 Along with critical tasks such as daily exercise or regular visits to the vet, creating a healthy puppy feeding pattern for your puppy is crucial for the healthy growth process.
 By crafting a pet nutrition plan tailored to your dog’s nutritional requirements, you’ll ensure that they live a long and vigorous life.
 So, if you want your puppy to grow strong and healthy, read on to discover the nutritional needs of growing puppies during this critical stage.

 The Puppy Stage: Nutritional Needs for Puppies

 Most pedigree or rescue animals won’t arrive at their new home until they are at least 6 weeks, but if you’re raising a puppy from birth, then it’s vital that you understand the dietary needs of the initial stage.
-As with any newborn baby, the first month of eating and drinking are where you lay the foundations for their health and early growth.
+As with any newborn baby, the first month of puppy eating and drinking is where you lay the foundations for their health and early growth.

 The Power of Protein

-The best-recommended sources of protein include:
+The best-recommended sources of raw meat protein include: